People

 This will provide insight into interactions between gut microbiomes and environmental pressures, contributing to broader efforts in biodiversity conservation in the face of anthropogenic stress.

 BBSRC NRPDTP PhD, UEA.
-2024-, Co-supervised Evelien Adriaenssens, Sarah Worsely and Juan Carlos Illera
+2024-, Co-supervised by David S. Richardson, Evelien Adriaenssens, Sarah Worsely and Juan Carlos Illera

 Songbirds can carry a variety of zoonotic pathogens, often live in close proximity to humans, and have high disease-spreading potential due to their mobility.